jupyterlab-contrib/jupyterlab-topbar/packages/theme-toggler-extension/README.md

 ### JupyterLab 4.x

 Starting from JupyterLab 4.0, extension can be distributed as a Python package.
-Use version `1.0.0` as either versions are incompatible with JupyterLab 4
+Use version `1.0.0` as other versions are incompatible with JupyterLab 4

 ```bash
 pip install jupyterlab-theme-toggle==1.0.0